bio-hpc/ASGARD/README.md

 ### Installation
   1. git clone https://github.com/bio-hpc/ASGARD.git
   2. git clone git@github.com:bio-hpc/ASGARD.git
-  3. gh repo clone bio-hpc/ASGARD
-  4. Download the .zip and unzip it in the supercomputing centers you are going to use
+  3. Download the .zip and unzip it in the supercomputing centers you are going to use

 ### Download singularity image
 Needed to secure compatibility with all cluster.